Spine Conferences Provided by FORE — The Foundation for Orthopaedic Research and Education

 - Current legislation pertaining to the healthcare industry

-This 4-day conference provides an overview of current techniques, technologies, and decision-making strategies used in spine surgery.
-Topics of discussion include:
+This multi-day conference provides an overview of current techniques, technologies, and decision-making strategies used in spine surgery.
+Past topics of discussion have included:

 - Pediatric deformity